teslamotors/informed/stories/Intro/FormApi/README.md

 `Informed` also gives you access to a `formApi`.
 This api allows you to grab and manipulate values using getters and setters.
-In the previous example, we actually used a prop called `getApi` in order to getAccess to informed's api externally.
+In the previous example, we actually used a prop called `apiRef` in order to getAccess to informed's api externally.
 Then we used the `getState` function to log out the state when our external button was clicked.

 Below is an example where you can access the formApi via hooks.
 Then use it to change the value of the field when the random button is clicked!

-**
-Note: for a full list of the available functions within formApi go to the formApi section of these docs
+**Note: for a full list of the available functions within formApi go to the formApi section of these docs**
-**

 <!-- STORY -->